-Apabetalone is the first BET inhibitor in clinical trials for high risk vascular disease.
+Apabetalone is the first BET inhibitor in clinical trials for high risk cardiovascular disease.
 A hallmark of many diseases such as cancer, inflammation and more recently cardiovascular disease, is aberrant gene transcription.
 Bromodomains ("BRDs") are a family of evolutionary conserved protein-interaction modules that play key functions in chromatin organisation and regulation of gene transcription.
-One recognised family of bromodomain-containing proteins is the BET family.
-Apabetalone's "Epigenetic Mechanism of Action" (below) illustrates that it functions as an inhibitor of the BET proteins.
+One recognised family of bromodomain containing proteins is the BET family.
 Apabetalone is the first oral agent in the BET inhibitor class that preferentially targets bromodomain 2 ("BD2") of BET proteins.
 In binding to this bromodomain, apabetalone affects the expression of multiple genes with roles in a variety of cellular processes.
+Our lead drug, apabetalone, targets BET proteins to impact several important biological processes that are contributors to the pathophysiology of chronic vascular diseases such as CVD, diabetes mellitus ("DM"), and chronic kidney disease ("CKD"), namely: (i) vascular inflammation, (ii) vascular calcification, (iii) acute phase response, (iv) complement and coagulation, and (v) reverse cholesterol transport ("RCT").
+Apabetalone is a first-in-class small molecule in development for the secondary prevention of a MACE in high risk CVD patients with a DM co-morbidity.
+Based on the above-mentioned effects of apabetalone, we are currently exploring the potential for apabetalone to modulate disease-related pathology in other indications including CKD, neurodegenerative disease (such as vascular cognitive dementia) and orphan diseases such as Pulmonary Arterial Hypertension ("PAH").